What do you see when you see the blocks above? I see a battalion of Star Wars Storm Troopers. And, therein lies the beauty of these Tegu Blocks.

 They remind me of Legos in their innovation.
 But they’re eco-friendly wooden blocks with magnets deeply embedded in them, allowing

-you your kids (over 3 years of age) to click them together creating whatever their little heads dream up.
+you your kids to click them together creating whatever their little heads dream up.
 Soon, after my son was done creating a giraffe I found him using the magnetic planks to spell out words on our HVAC unit.
 Ah, they serve as fridge magnets too!
 The Original Set includes 52 blocks in four shapes: 20 cubes, 16 long planks, 10 short planks, and 6 jumbo planks.
 But you can invest in a smaller (and less expensive) 26-piece starter set.

 See for every Tegu toy you buy, you have a choice: Tegu will plant 12 trees in Honduras or fund one day of school for a child who would otherwise work on a trash dump near Tegucigalpa, Honduras.

-Beside the uber-fun factor of the Tegu toys is the story behind the company which is founded by two socially and environmentally-conscious brothers.
+Beside the uber-fun factor of the Tegu toys are the story behind the company which is founded by two socially and environmentally-conscious brothers.
 They chose to start their own toy factory in Honduras which is home to beautiful tropical hardwoods which can be sustainably harvested.
-With toys sold, trees are planted.
-Their goal is to be the most desirable employer in all of Honduras where the unemployment rate is 30%.
-As an aside, on a recent girls’ roadtrip to Marfa, Texas, with my friend Jyl of Mom It Forward I learned from her of the horrific child labor conditions in Honduras, where children forgo education to earn a living by scavenging trash dumps for recyclables.
-As you see, Tegu directly contributes to help get children out of the dumps and into the school house.
+Their goal is to be a desirable employer in Honduras where the unemployment rate is 30%.